lopes/notebooks/README.md

 ...
 ```

-## Sanitization
+## Adding Notebooks
-Before commiting, it's highly recommeded that you run the `redactor.sh` script to remove the outputs from all notebooks.
+Simply copy the `.ipynb` files to `notebooks/library`.
+It's highly recommended to run the `cataloguer.sh` and `redactor.sh` scripts to assure that the file names are standardized and the outputs are removed (to avoid data leak).

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.